storacha/content-claims/README.md

 #### Relation claim 🆕

 Claims that a CID links to other CIDs.
 Like a [partition claim](#partition-claim) crossed with an [inclusion claim](#inclusion-claim), a relation claim asserts that a block of content links to other blocks and, that the block and it's links may be found in the specified parts.
+Furthermore, for each part it specifies which CIDs are included in which parts via reference to a CARv2 index CID.

 Capability: `assert/relation`